governify/bluejay-docs/docs/deployment/docker-compose-local-quickstart.md

 ---
-title: Docker Compose Local Quickstart
+title: Docker Compose (development) Quickstart
-description: Docker Compose deployed locally
+description: Docker Compose (development) deployed locally
 sidebar_position: 2 # Sets this doc to the first position in the sidebar
 hide_table_of_contents: false
 ---

-# Docker Compose Deployment - Quickstart version
+# Docker Compose (development) Deployment - Quickstart version

 ---

 This guide deploys bluejay with the docker ecosystem in a local/development environment.
-For a more advanced deployment please refer to [Docker Compose](./docker-compose.md).
+During this quickstart the system is deployed with docker, a class is created, a TPA is created for that class and a calculation is carried out to display the first points on the graphs.

 ## Prerequisites
 - Windows OS, Linux or macOS with the following installed packages: